 Beyond ethical concerns, voice manipulation has raised security concerns as well.
 With the growing popularity of voice biometrics, deployed by banks, telecom providers, insurance companies, and government agencies, questions have arisen regarding how voice manipulation could be used to potentially defeat voice biometric based security layers.
 A research paper published by the University of Alabama raised this specific concern.

-Drivers for voice biometrics adoption
+Drivers for biometrics adoption

-Organizations have been using voice biometrics for many reasons.
+Organizations have been using biometrics, including voice biometrics, for many reasons.
 Voice biometrics today allows consumers to log in (or authenticate) to mobile apps without having to type in a password or PIN.
 Simply speaking a short passphrase such as, “My voice is my password” can validate a person’s identity with a high degree of confidence.
 The same technology is also used to authenticate customers into contact centers, eliminating the need for hard to remember PINs or worse, the need to answer a series of security questions such as, “What was the name of your best childhood friend?” or, “what was your most recent transaction?” which can be very tricky to answer if the purpose of your call if find out details about your account!

-As you can imagine, a primary driver for organizations to deploy voice biometrics is to improve the customer experience by moving on from outdated authentication methods.
-Voice biometrics does this by reducing the time it takes to authenticate and more importantly, reduces authentication failures.
+As you can imagine, a primary driver for organizations to deploy biometrics is to improve the customer experience by moving on from outdated authentication methods.
+Biometrics does this by reducing the time it takes to authenticate and more importantly, reduces authentication failures.
 We all hate to fail and we also hate to waste our time, and organizations know that eliminating these two irritants has significant benefits to customer retention and overall satisfaction.
-However, beyond improving the customer experience, a close second key driver for the implementation of voice biometrics has been to improve security over legacy authentication methods and drive down fraud losses.
+However, beyond improving the customer experience, a close second key driver for the implementation of biometrics has been to improve security over legacy authentication methods and drive down fraud losses.
 Here is where voice manipulation software creates a question mark.
 Does it undermine these security benefits?

-Using voice biometrics increases security
+Using biometrics increases security

-While no security technology is impenetrable, and voice biometrics is no exception, real-world experience has shown that the technology can effectively detect and prevent voice manipulation attacks that use voice synthesis.
+While no security technology is impenetrable, and biometrics is no exception, real-world experience has shown that the technology can effectively detect and prevent voice manipulation attacks that use voice synthesis.
 Opus Research, a leading analyst firm which follows the industry closely, wrote about this very topic back in 2015, pointing to the fact that voice biometric technologies have anti-spoofing mechanisms to detect such attacks as voice recordings, as well as voice synthesis.
 Wired wrote on a similar topic in 2016, noting that even the best impersonators can’t fool a voice biometrics system.

 Voice manipulation as I’ve described it above is a combination of voice recordings and voice synthesis, which can both be detected due to the audio artifacts that each of the processes generate.
 To the human ear, a poor recording or a clunky voice synthesis can be easily detected.
 You may not be able to describe why, but you are able to tell that the voice quality doesn’t sound right, or the voice sounds artificial in some way.
 Anti-spoofing algorithms operate in a similar fashion, but are more accurate than the human ear.
 They can pick-up minute audio discrepancies that are caused by recordings or voice synthesis that to the human ear are undetectable.